spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 version control systems.
 The tarball can be downloaded from either location, but PyPI is preferred for the following reasons:

 #.
-PyPI contains the bare minimum of files to install the package.
+PyPI contains the bare minimum number of files needed to install the package.

    You may notice that the tarball you download from PyPI does not have the same checksum as the tarball you download from GitHub.